LucasJMO/E6Plus/classes/Knight.md

 **Knightly Spirit**: As a Move equivalent action, a 4th level knight may restore any amount of attribute damage or drain that she has suffered.

-**Sacrifice**: As an immediate action a knight may make herself the target of an attack or target effect that targets any creature within her reach.
+**Sacrifice**: As an immediate action a knight may make herself the target of an attack or target effect that targets any adjacent creature.
+If the attack or effect being intercepted requires an attack roll, the knight must declare that they are using sacrifice before the attack roll is made.

 **Mettle**: A knight who succeeds a Fortitude partial or Will partial save takes no effect as if she had immunity.